cesarsunrise/smarty-street-demo/README.md

 ### Start the project
 1. Copy and rename `.env.sample` to `.env`.
 2. Paste the credentials you got from Smarty.
-3. Install the dependencies:
+3. Install the dependencies: `yarn install`.
-`yarn install`
-4 .
-Build the project:
+4. Build the project: `yarn build`
-`yarn build`
-4 .
-Run the project:
+5. Run the project: `yarn dev`
-`yarn dev`

 ### Endpoints
 `POST /api/smarty/international`